Last Updated on

-The egg donor will be required to have a post-retrieval follow-up to make sure that she is recovering properly from both the ovarian stimulation and egg retrieval.
-In most cases, egg donors return to normal in a day or two after the egg retrieval.
+The egg donor will be required to have a post-retrieval follow-up to make sure that she is recovering from both the ovarian stimulation and egg retrieval.
+In most cases, egg donors return to their normal lives in a day or two after the egg retrieval.
 Egg donation takes 3-5 weeks for most of the egg donors.

 Egg Donation Risks

 Egg donation is a safe procedure.
 The only risk of egg donation is ovarian hyperstimulation syndrome (OHSS).
 OHSS occurs when the ovaries of the donor produce too many eggs.
 Some of the symptoms of OHSS include difficulty breathing, rapid weight gain, stomach pain, and vomiting.
 All donors are monitored on a regular basis to avoid any complications associated with ovarian stimulation.

 Egg donors in Cyprus are obliged to sign a contract with the recipient before the egg donation process starts.
 The contract ensures the donors have no legal rights or responsibilities over the resulting children.
 The woman who gives birth to the child is recorded as the legal mother.
 Egg donors in Cyprus are not allowed to donate more than 5 times in a lifetime.
 The maximum age of a donor is 28 years.